 Copy this code to add this to your own site:

-The following post actually comes from our friend Bryan Hermann from www.ezfender.com, who shared this tale of tube polishing and protecting on the Pontoon Forums website, and it was so detailed we figured we’d share.
-Thanks Bryan!
+The following post was written by our friend Bryan Hermann from EzFender, who shared these steps for tube polishing and protecting on the Pontoon Forums website.
+It was so detailed, we figured we’d share with our audience.
+Thanks, Bryan!

-Start out getting the right tools and supplies.
+Start out by getting the right tools and supplies.

-I bought 2 quarts of Sharkhide Protectant http://www.sharkhide.com/index.html, 2 quarts of Cleaner and 1 can of polish.
+I bought 2 quarts of Sharkhide Protectant, 2 quarts of Cleaner and 1 can of Polish.
 This ended up being more than enough to do 2 boats, actually.

-2. Next, when drying the pontoon off you can feel any slag which was splattered on the pontoon during the welding process.
-Remove this with a soft tap on a chisel with a hammer I could even just use my hand in most cases.
-Wet sand the rest off and any scratches you want to remove.
-In my case, it was the bad scratches down the center of my pontoons from the previous owners docking technique.
+2. Next, when drying off the pontoon, you can feel any slag which was splattered on the pontoon during the welding process.
+Remove this with a soft tap on a chisel with a hammer.
+I could even just use my hand in most cases.
+Wet sand the rest off, as well as any scratches you want to remove.
+In my case, it was the bad scratches down the center of my pontoons from the previous owner’s docking technique.
 I don’t think he had one!

 3. Dry again.
-Then tape of all areas you are not going to treat and cover the trailer with plastic sheeting to protect them from the acid and polishing compound.
+Then tape off all areas you are not going to treat, and cover the trailer with plastic sheeting to protect them from the acid and polishing compound.

 5. Polish time!
-Working in about a 3 foot section, I started at the top of the pontoon and worked my way down in an S shape to the masking tape line at the trailer bunk.
+Working in about a 3 foot section, I started with the polish at the top of the pontoon and worked my way down in an “S” shape to the masking tape line at the trailer bunk.
 Clean excess compound from the pad when it builds up and starts to bite hard.
-Add more compound to the pontoon when it seems like it does not bite any more.
+Add more compound to the pontoon when it seems like it doesn’t bite anymore.
 You want it to bite into the aluminum to work properly.
-Clean the pontoon as you finish up each section with lacquer thinner.
+Clean the pontoon with lacquer thinner as you finish up each section.
 Go to the next section and repeat all the steps until you are done with that pontoon.

 6. After the polishing is complete, wash the pontoon off with lacquer thinner to remove all residue left from the compound.
 Make sure you remove it all.
-Use white rags or paper towels and clean until you get no black residue on the rags.
-If the tube is not completely free of residue the Sharkhide will not stick to the aluminum.
+Use white rags or paper towels and clean until you have no more black residue on the rags.
+If the tube is not completely free of residue, the protectant will not stick to the aluminum.

-7. After you are done, it is time to apply the Protectant.
-It does not take much!
+7. After you are done, it’s time to apply the protectant.
+It doesn’t take much!
 Use a clean rag and fold it to the size of your palm.
-Pour a little Protectant to the front of the rag and wipe it on the tube in 6 foot sections.
+Pour a little protectant to the front of the rag and wipe it on the tube in 6 foot sections.
 I found that working in a right to left motion from top to bottom worked the best for me.
-I did miss a few small spots, but after the first coat cures, in about 24 to 36 hours, you apply the 2nd coat; you can catch all the spots, missed.
-Don’t try to apply to missed spots when it is still wet, it will dissolve the first application and look splotchy.
-After the second coat is on, you can either stop there or apply a third.
+I did miss a few small spots, but after the first coat cures, in about 24 to 36 hours, you can apply the 2nd coat and can catch all the spots you missed.
+Don’t try to apply to missed spots when it’s still wet; it will dissolve the first application and look splotchy.
+After the second coat is on, you can either stop there or apply a third coat.

-If anyone has any questions or comments, contact me at email@example.com
+If you have any questions or comments, contact Bryan at firstname.lastname@example.org.